dedsecorg/disclovestory/README.md

 This script has NO WARRANTY!
 If you lose some files by using this script there is a possibility that you CANNOT recover them.

-This script is also written in Norwegian (translators, be my guest), so if you do not speak norwegian, i'd preffer not to use it.

 Well, that was the nonsense.